 To Sicily by a train on a ferry

-Sicily is the sunny island at the southern tip of Italy where you’ll find lush green mountains and white sandy beaches, fried street food and decadent desserts, smouldering volcanoes and idyllic islands, and a rich architectural heritage from its history of invasions.
-The Greeks, Arabs, Normans, and Spanish have all made their mark on this fascinating island that feels part of Italy but with its own distinctive character.
-Travelling to Sicily with a Eurail pass is easy, if a little time consuming, as there are direct trains from Rome or Naples to various destinations in Sicily.
-It’s a unique journey as the train is transported on a ferry across the Straits of Messina before being split into two parts and continuing on the rail tracks in Sicily – one heading west and the other east.
+Sicily is the sunny island at the southern tip of Italy.
+Here you’ll find lush green mountains and white sandy beaches, fried street food and decadent desserts, smoldering volcanoes and idyllic islands, and a rich architectural heritage from its history of invasions.
+The Greeks, Arabs, Normans, and Spanish have all made their mark on this fascinating island.
+It feels part of Italy but has its own distinctive character.
+Traveling to Sicily with a Eurail pass is easy, if a little time consuming, as there are direct trains from Rome or Naples to various destinations in Sicily.
+It’s a unique journey.
+The train is transported on a ferry across the Straits of Messina before being split into two parts and continuing on the rail tracks in Sicily – one heading west and the other east.

 Making your reservation

 You’ll need to travel by Sicily Intercity train to reach Sicily.
-Reservations are optional unless it’s an overnight train for which it is compulaory to reserve your sleeping accommodation.
-It’s a good idea to reserve the InterCity, especially in the summer to be sure you have a seat.
-Reservations can be made in train stations at ticket desks or self-service machines, or online, and only costs 3 euros on the day train.
+Reservations are optional unless it’s an overnight train, for which it’s compulsory to reserve your sleeping accommodation.
+It’s a good idea to reserve the InterCity to be sure you have a seat, especially in the summer.
+Reservations can be made at ticket desks or self-service machines in train stations, or online, and only cost 3 euros on the day train.

 To make a reservation online go to the Trenitalia website, enter your destination and dates, choose from one of the trains listed and click select.
 Check the “View other prices and services” box below the fares and continue.
 Choose your preferred class from the Service drop down menu and choose Global Pass from the Offer drop down menu.
 The price will update with the reservation cost.
 Enter your Eurail order number in the “Ticket number support” box.
 You can continue to pay for the reservation by credit card or PayPal.